 Photo Credit: Amazon.com

-(I’m leaving this up for posterity’s sake, as the information is still valid although the nVidia route is the superior option)
+(I’m leaving this up for posterit and history's sake, as the information is still valid although the nVidia route is the superior option) and the latest ATI cards now support dual roms.

-Skill Level: Intermediate to Expert (Not difficult but requires patience locate an EFI rom and careful reading)
+Effort Level: Moderate (Not difficult but requires patience locate an EFI rom and careful reading)

 Mac graphics cards are really expensive, but fortunately with a little TLC you can flash Radeon 6870s and 6970s in your Mac Pro, I retired my GeForce 8800 GT a year ago and haven’t regretted it.
 Out of the box, the 6870s will output picture after fully booting.
 However, you’ll get some weird issues (Quicktime does not work, games may not work, mac will not output video via graphics card until fully booted).
 To correct this, you’ll need to flash the firmware with the Mac rom for full EFI compatibility.